 Being transparent with pay can have positive effects for organisations in both recruitment and retention, as well as helping to reduce inequality.
 This analysis explores organisations' approaches towards transparency in job adverts and the benefits experienced from including this information.
 It also investigates the differences in the gender pay gap by approach to pay transparency.

 XpertHR research explores current activity in the UK labour market, including recruitment metrics and key challenges for employers in retaining employees.

-XpertHR research provides data on key recruitment metrics that can help employers benchmark the efficiency and cost-effectiveness of their organisation's recruitment process.
+XpertHR research looks at the current state of the UK recruitment market and provides data on key metrics that can help organisations benchmark the efficiency of their recruitment process.

 With UK employment rates at record levels, latest XpertHR research reveals a competitive recruitment market - with extensive skills shortages in many areas, particularly IT and managerial roles.
 Faced with such challenges, many employers are turning to social media to attract and screen potential candidates.

 As the class of 2018 enters the world of work, XpertHR research provides an overview of graduate recruitment, retention and reward in 2018/2019.

 XpertHR's annual research reports on key recruitment metrics, including cost- and time-to-hire, and finds that skills shortages and quality of applicants remain an issue in a strong labour market.

 XpertHR's 2016 metrics survey examines the latest trends and challenges in a competitive recruitment market.